weatherspud/dice-notation/README.md

     sorted_mrv():             sorts each List[int] in an MRV.
 This may introduce duplicates.

-    cartesian_product_mrv():  takes an MRV and an RV and returns a new MRV by performing a Cartesian produt.
+    cartesian_product_mrv():  returns Cartesian product of an MRV and an RV.